-These easy mini Treacle Tarts have a lovely buttery flavor with a hint of citrus and a texture similar to Pecan Pie.
+These easy mini treacle tarts have a lovely buttery flavor with a hint of citrus and a texture similar to pecan pie.
 Harry Potter loved these delightful British dessert tarts, and so will you!

 Jump to: